 Unless you already have a realtor you know and trust, it’s best to start your home buying journey by talking to a representative from a mortgage lender.
 Why?
 They’ll be able to walk you through the process of buying the home you want.
 Plus, a lender will be more focused on your ability to pay your mortgage rather than the cost of the property.

-“I would advise you to talk to a lender and get educated on what a mortgage looks like,” Seldon says.
-“You’ll also want to talk to a financial advisor in advance about what makes sense based on your goals.”
+“I would recommend you talk to a lender and get educated on what a mortgage looks like.
+This allows you to understand the full qualifying process, which can differ from actual costs of owning the home,” Seldon says.
+“You’ll also want to talk to a financial advisor in advance about what makes sense based on your other financial goals.”

 Decide what you’re comfortable paying